Hospital medicine: Certification

 As a relatively new specialty, only recently has certification for specialty experience and training for hospital medicine been offered.
 The American Board of Hospital Medicine (ABHM), a Member Board of the American Board of Physician Specialties (ABPS), was founded in 2009.
 The ABHM was North America’s first board of certification devoted exclusively to hospital medicine.
 In September 2009, the American Board of Internal Medicine (ABIM) created a program that provides general internists practicing in hospital settings the opportunity to maintain Internal Medicine Certification with a Focused Practice in Hospital Medicine (FPHM).

 Employment

 The number of available hospitalists positions grew exponentially from 2006 to 2010 but has since then leveled off.
 However, the job market still remained very active with some hospitals maintaining permanent openings for capable hospitalists.
 Salaries are generally very competitive, averaging almost $230,000 per year for adult hospitalists.
 Hospitalists who are willing to work night shifts only (nocturnists) are generally compensated higher than their day shift peers.

+Hospitalist groups as employers

+Hospitalists typically work for a hospitalist group that is employed either directly through the hospital or through a physician services company, which earns a multimillion-dollar subsidy from the hospital to operate the group.
+This arrangement is a contrast to other physician specialties which typically recoup their costs directly though their billing for medical services.

+As of 2023, there are around seven large national physician services companies which compete to provide the hospitalist group for health systems, along with many smaller companies.
+Most of these companies, however, traditionally focus on the emergency department, where billing is lucrative and margins are higher, and they accept the hospitalist group management partnership as a necessary and less profitable add-on.

+From the perspective of a hospital CFO, hospitalists require large subsidies that other physicians may not need.
+The drive to minimize these subsidies incentivizes the reduction of shifts and increase of a hospitalist's average patient census, which can in turn decrease hospitalist job satisfaction and increase risks to patient safety.
+Whether these incentives are acted on depends on the financial situation of the hospital, the relationship between the hospitalist group and the hospital, and the working conditions acceptable to the employed hospitalists.